junxng/rag-adk-vertex-ai/README.md

 Create a RAG corpus named "adk-embedding-and-vector-stores" with description "adk-embedding-and-vector-stores" and import the file gs://adk-embedding-and-vector-stores-dungnq49/embedding-and-vector-stores.pdf into the RAG corpus.

-Create a RAG corpus named "adk-operationalizing-generative-ai-on-vertex-ai-using-mlops" with description "adk-operationalizing-generative-ai-on-vertex-ai-using-mlops" and import the file gs://adk-operationalizing-generative-ai-on-vertex-ai-using-mlops-dungnq49/operationalizing-generative-ai-on-vertex-ai-using-mlops.pdf into the RAG corpus.
+Create a RAG corpus named "adk-operationalizing-generative-ai-on-vertex-ai" with description "adk-operationalizing-generative-ai-on-vertex-ai" and import the file gs://adk-operationalizing-generative-ai-on-vertex-ai-dungnq49/operationalizing-generative-ai-on-vertex-ai.pdf into the RAG corpus.

 Create a RAG corpus named "adk-solving-domains-specific-problems-using-llms" with description "adk-solving-domains-specific-problems-using-llms" and import the file gs://adk-solving-domains-specific-problems-using-llms-dungnq49/solving-domains-specific-problems-using-llms.pdf into the RAG corpus.
 ```